 The Search Console is a place where site owners can check, track, and stay up to date with all the parts of Page Experience relevant to your web pages.
 Search Console will help you understand the traffic to your site and highlight any issues that you may otherwise miss.
 In fact, in addition to the existing tools previously mentioned, the Search Console recently added the Page Experience Report section to make sure that you’re always up to date with how every page on your site is doing with Page Experience and Core Web Vitals.

-Since Page Experience is a part of determining what goes into the new Top Stories carousel, a question that has come up frequently hasn’t AMP handle all this stuff for me?
-Many sites that use AMP have done so to reduce their technical burden of tracking and dealing with all the individual checks.
+Since Page Experience is a part of determining what goes into the new Top Stories Carousel, a frequently asked question is: “Hasn’t AMP handled all this stuff for me?
+Many sites that use AMP have done so to reduce their technical burden of tracking and dealing with all the individual checks.”

 Fortunately, if you are already using AMP, then all these checks are likely already passing.
 But not only that, but you can also check the Page Experience Checker, which is a comprehensive tool that can automatically flag and find issues on any AMP pages put together by the AMP team.